Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +7500

-- In terms of its odds to win the national championship (+7500), Kansas State is 24th-best in college basketball.
-It is far below that, 30th, according to computer rankings.
+- Kansas State is 24th-best in college basketball in terms of its odds to win the national championship (+7500), much higher than its computer rankings (32nd).

-- The Wildcats have had the 53rd-biggest change in terms of their national championship odds, improving from +15000 at the start of the season to +7500.
+- In terms of their national championship odds, the Wildcats have had the 53rd-biggest change this season, improving from +15000 at the beginning to +7500.

-- Based on its moneyline odds, Kansas State has a 1.3% chance of winning the national championship.
+- Kansas State has a 1.3% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.